jacobtnyoung/WOPINS-sexuality/README.md

 ### ***Abstract***

-Sexuality and social integration are foundational concepts for understanding women’s incarceration experiences yet are infrequent foci of contemporary carceral research.
-This study reevaluates classic themes with network and health data collected in two Pennsylvania women’s prison units (n=118).
-Incarcerated women perceived a high prevalence of sexual relationships and an overall absence of homophobic attitudes in prison.
-Network and correlational analyses suggest that sexual minority women had similar health and social outcomes as heterosexual peers.
-However, older women serving long prison sentences held more unfavorable views toward prison sex than their peers, suggesting such behaviors produced perceived negative externalities that older women wished to reduce.
+In the United States, sexuality and sexual relationships were foundational concepts for understanding women's prisons that generally receded from carceral research as the nation's incarceration rates climbed.
+This study reevaluates classic themes of sexuality and women's prison informal organization using social network and health data collected in two Pennsylvania women's prison units (n = 118).
+Sampled women perceived a high prevalence of prison-based sexual relationships and overwhelmingly endorsed the rights of sexual minorities.
+Additionally, network analyses found that sexual minority women had similar friendships, social status, and self-reported health as their heterosexual peers across both units, suggesting an absence of sexual stigmatization or group segregation processes.
+However, older, longer-term incarcerated women were more likely than their peers to hold unfavorable views toward prison sex.
+This was particularly evident in a “good behavior” unit holding many older, long-term residents where overt sexual behaviors could jeopardize the unit's stability and privileges.

 ### ***Files***